Breakfast at Maria California

 Maria California

-My favorite dish at Maria California is rajas con crema.
-Rajas are strips of roasted poblano peppers, that once roasted, are cooked with onions and simmered in cream for the finished dish.
-It might not sound like something you want with breakfast but trust me – served with eggs and refried beans – it’s delicious.
+Serving traditional breakfast – and a few Mexican favorites like chilaquiles – my favorite dish at Maria California is rajas con crema.
+Rajas are strips of roasted poblano peppers simmered with onions and cream.
+This might not sound like what you want with breakfast but trust me, with eggs and refried beans, it’s the chef’s kiss.

-First off, the waiter pours black coffee into a tall glass.
-Not a normal coffee mug but a tall clear glass.
-Next, he takes really hot, steaming milk, and holds it high above the glass and pours the milk into the black coffee.
-As soon as the hot milk hits the coffee – the heat of it and the height from which it’s poured – creates a frothy, bubbly mixture that makes the most perfect coffee concoction.
-Sweeten it however you like and enjoy this creamy coffee drink.
+First, instead of a coffee mug, the waiter fills a tall clear glass with piping hot black coffee.
+Next, from high above the glass, he pours steaming milk directly into the coffee.
+As soon as that milk hits the hot coffee, the heat and the height from which it’s poured, creates a frothy, bubbly mixture that makes the most perfect coffee mix.
+Sweeten as you like and enjoy.

-For the non-coffee drinkers – Maria California has a huge list of freshly prepared juices or jugos.
-My favorite one is a “salvavidas” or a – life saving – green juice.
+For non-coffee drinkers or if you want both and why not – Maria California prepares freshly squeezed juices – or jugos – in Spanish.
+My favorite on the menu is the salvavidas or a life saving green juice.
 Made with celery, lime, cucumber and fresh orange juice, it’s delicious and very healthy.
+I think.

 MARIA CALIFORNIA